Should an employees’ location factor into their salary? It’s a tough call.

-Facebook and Google aren’t the first companies to set salaries based on where remote employees live.
 According to aggregated ChartHop data, employees in the same roles experience location-based pay differences anywhere from 3% for entry-level associates to as high as 90% for software engineering roles.
-We found that location-based pay differences vary more widely for non-technical roles.

-Many remote organizations follow this pay model to keep their salaries both competitive and cost-effective.
+Many remote organizations follow a location-based pay model to keep their salaries both competitive and cost-effective.
 However, location-based pay isn’t faultless.
 The execution is complicated and often leads to frustrating pay cuts for employees.

 Paying remote workers based on geography may be the right approach for your company, but before you adopt the model, consider what a location-based salary (and its alternatives) looks like in practice for remote organizations.

-Companies use location-based salaries to keep pay equitable.
-Employees in the same position receive similar take-home pay because their salary accounts for local tax rates and cost of living.
+Some companies use location-based salaries to keep pay equitable.
+In this strategy, employees in the same position receive similar take-home pay because their salary accounts for local tax rates and cost of living.

 ChartHop’s compensation reporting capabilities enable you to analyze average compensation by location.